hanruihua/rl_rvo_nav/README.md

 ## Citation

-If you find this repository or paper is helpful, you can star this repository and cite our paper:
+If you find this code or paper is helpful, you can star this repository and cite our paper:

 ```